emuell/afseq/docs/src/guide/event.md

 ## Event Types

-Currently afseq only supports monophonic or polyphonic *note events* as event output.
+Currently pattrns only supports monophonic or polyphonic *note events* as event output.
 This is likely to change in the future to allow other musically interesting events to be emitted.

 Note values can be expressed as:
 - Integer values like `48`, which are interpreted as MIDI note numbers.